miya1434/yarr-stremio/README.md

 After setting everything up, you'll get beautifully formatted results in Stremio, packed with all the info you need.

+###WARNING###
+Donot use the connect to Stremio button, it will break your stremio account permanently

 ![Detailed View](https://spooky.host/yarr/detailed.png)

 ---